foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 penalty of those environments on build time and possible compatibility issue.

 Some limitation apply:
-* CGEN simulator is not support on Windows hosts, thus should be disabled with `--no-sim` option.
+- CGEN simulator is not supported on Windows hosts, thus should be disabled with `--no-sim` option.
-* Only bare metal (elf32) tool chain can be built this way.
+- Only bare metal (elf32) tool chain can be built this way.
-* It is required to have tool chain for Linux hosts in the `PATH` for Canadian cross-build to succeed - it will be used to compile standard library of tool chain.
+- It is required to have tool chain for Linux hosts in the `PATH` for Canadian cross-build to succeed - it will be used to compile standard library of tool chain.
+- Expat library is required for GDB to parse XML target description files.
+This library might be not available in some Mingw setup.
+Easiest solution is to let `build-all.sh` script to build Expat by passing option `--no-system-expat`.

-To cross-compile tool chain on Linux, mingw tool chain should be installed.
+To cross-compile tool chain on Linux, Mingw tool chain should be installed.
 On Ubuntu that can be done with `mingw-w64` package:

     # apt-get install mingw-w64

-RHEL 6 has a very antique mingw (4.4-something), so it is recommended to first add EPEL repository, then install mingw from it.
+RHEL 6 has a very antique Mingw (4.4-something), so it is recommended to first add EPEL repository, then install Mingw from it.
 In CentOS:

     # yum install epel-release
     # yum install mingw-binutils-generic mingw-filesystem-base \